 “Equity loans or lines are extensions of credit, so if you have a need for the extension, then sure, use it,” says Ulzheimer.
 But don’t bother if you don’t need to take on new credit, he says.

 — You could lose your home if you default on your home equity loan.

 — If your home value drops, you could owe more than it’s worth.

 — You’ll pay closing costs similar to a primary mortgage to get a home equity loan.

 How Not to Use a Home Equity Loan

-The worst place to put your home equity is for short-term uses, Krichmar says.
-That can include:
+The worst place to put your home equity is in short-term uses, Krichmar says.
+They can include: